 Where a managing/main contractor considers that the circumstances of a particular Major New Construction Project mean that the appointment of an independent auditor is uneconomic or otherwise unnecessary, it shall specify its full reasons and any alternative proposals when submitting the SPA for NJC approval.
 In such circumstances the NJC will need to be convinced that there is merit in approving a SPA which does not include the appointment of an independent auditor.
+Alternative auditing arrangements may be implemented for Basic New Construction Projects, where agreed by the NJC in accordance with NAECI 20.4(a)(ii) above.

-A guide to the Independent Audit can be found in Annex D of Appendix D.
+A guide to the Independent Audit can be found in Annex C of Appendix D.

-- (b) Long Term Repair and Maintenance Operations - (i) Existing Repair and Maintenance Agreements
+(b) Long Term Repair and Maintenance Operations

+(i) Existing Repair and Maintenance Agreements